kpenfound/action-homebrew-bump-formula/README.md

     tag: ${{github.ref}}
     # Optional, will be determined automatically
     revision: ${{github.sha}}
+    # Optional, to pass --no-fork to brew
+    nofork: true # false
     # Optional, if don't want to check for already open PRs
     force: false # true
 ```